 As RV travelers, we are often on the look out for finding the best RV dry camping essentials.
 You see, dry camping allows us to camp for free in many places and to get out into nature more.

 Dry camping, also known as boondocking, wild camping, and sometimes moochdocking, is a form of camping where you camp without electricity or water hookups.
-Many times you are camping in very remote locations.
+Many times you are camping in your RV in very remote locations.

 If you want to take your RV down a dirt road to sit quietly among nature, then dry camping might be fore you.